 The Getting Help Team works with children and young people who need quick, short-term support (around six to eight sessions) with low to moderate mental health issues.

 This help could take the form of participating in a group, or individual one to one informed CBT therapy (Cognitive Behavioural Therapy).

 We’ll discuss all therapeutic interventions with the child or young person and their parent/carer (as appropriate), to make sure that this is the right approach for them.

 We can also signpost to other services that may be able to better support the child/young person.
-We can support you to access more intensive CAMHS support if it is needed.
+We can support them to access more intensive CAMHS support if it is needed.

-Bracknell Forest Borough Council: Bracknell Early Help Website
+Bracknell Forest: Bracknell Early Help Website (opens new page)

 For safeguarding concerns about a child or young person, please contact the local authority: